-Peri was born in London.
-He studied at Chelsea College of Art, London and graduated from the MA programme in 2003.
+Peri studied at Chelsea College of Art, London, graduating from the MA programme in 2003.
 He made his debut in 2003 at Bloomberg New Contemporaries.
-His most recent solo show was at Almine Rech Gallery, London in November 2016 .
-He has also shown at Art Now at Tate Britain in April 2007, the Kunsthalle Basel, Switzerland in September 2006 and his work was shown at Tate Britain's "Classified" and the Arts Council Collection's How to Improve the World: 60 Years of British Art at the Hayward Gallery, London.
+He has also shown at Art Now at Tate Britain in April 2007, the Kunsthalle Basel, Switzerland in September 2006 and his work was shown at Tate Britain's Classified and the Arts Council Collection's How to Improve the World: 60 Years of British Art at the Hayward Gallery, London.

 Tate Britain’s recent rehang, which follows a broadly chronological sequence, includes focused individual displays that highlight new research as well …